Free Range Priest.

 I’m an ‘old school’ clergy person, prepared for serving the institutional church model that saw its peak in the 1960s, only to be deposited into the digital age and a whole new way of doing … everything!

 I’ve found it to be an adventure.
-And as a tech ‘early adopter’, I could see how the church was being called into this future.
+And as a tech ‘early adopter’, I could see how the church was being called into this future from back in the 1990s.

 • I’ve served with four congregations over the last few decades.